 Smoking the Pastrami

 For wood, you want something mild.
 While the smoke flavor is going to add to the quality of the pastrami, you do not want to overpower the flavor with a strong wood like hickory or mesquite.
 A popular wood to use when making pastrami is maple.
-I also use woods like apple, cherry, or grape.
+We also use woods like apple, cherry, or grape.

 Use a heavy dose of smoke at the beginning to bathe the corned beef so it can soak in the smoke flavor.Continue to 6 of 7 below.